fahim32446/spacexdata/README.md

-git clone
+clone the repo using "git clone URL"

-npm install
+"npm install"

-npm run dev for starting server
+"npm run dev" for starting server

 Useing RTK Query from redux/toolkit for caching data